Skip to main content

 Step 2: Create a prompt template

-Create your first prompt template in the UI.
-See Start in the UI for a walkthrough.
+Create your first prompt template in the UI or via the API.
 Once you save a prompt, the Integration tab provides code snippets tailored to your template.
 Integration page

 Step 3: Integrate